Home » Recipes » Main Dish Recipes » Fish and Seafood » Easy Classic Salmon Croquettes

 Can you make these in the air fryer?

 You bet!
 Most cooks recommend freezing the croquettes for about 30 minutes before cooking in an air fryer.
 After the freezing time, prepare the fryer by spraying the basket with oil.
 Place the patties in a single layer in the basket and cook for about 6 minutes at 400 degrees.
-Flip the patties, sprayer the basket again, and continue cooking for another 4 minutes.
+Flip the patties, spray the basket again, and continue cooking for another 4 minutes.

 One bite on a fork.